hurstie16s/hurstie16s/README.md

 ### Hi there 👋

 4th year student studying for MEng Computer Science at the University of Southampton.
-Built projects in:
-  - Java (with JavaFX and Maven)
-  - Python
-  - C#
-  - Haskell
+Top Languages:
  - Go
  - C
-  - PHP
+ - Python

 Interested in automation, cryptography, backend software development and cyber security.
 I prefer to build things instead of theorising about their design and how/ if they would work.